 Prolonged independent life

-The group conducts research and research-related activities in:
+The research group conducts research and research-related activities in:

 - working conditions in elderly care

-The goal of the research group is to increase the possibilities of, and to support, a prolonged independent life and also to contribute to a research base in the University’s study programmes in Health and Welfare.
+The research group aims to increase the opportunities for, and support, a prolonged independent life and to contribute to the research base in the university's various educations in health and welfare.

 Ongoing research projects